-Just five hours north of Athens by train lies a real life Game of Thrones location, with 6 working monasteries built on top of impossibly shaped rocks.
-Welcome to Meteora, Greece.
+The Monasteries of Meteora are one of the world’s best kept secrets.
+Just five hours north of Athens you’ll find a real-life Game of Thrones location, with 6 working monasteries built on top of impossibly shaped rocks.
+This is Meteora, Greece.

-While the landscape may seem familiar, having served as the motivation for the fictional city of Eyrie, very few people are actually aware that Meteora exists.
-This is because the resident monks are doing their very best to keep the site a secret.
-After all, their numbers have gone from 24 working monasteries to 6, as it’s nearly impossible to live a monk’s lifestyle while dealing with an influx of 3,000 to 4,000 visitors a day.
+The landscape may seem familiar, having served as the motivation for the fictional city of Eyrie, but very few people are actually aware that Meteora exists.
+This is because the resident monks are doing their best to keep the site a secret.
+After all, their numbers have gone from 24 working monasteries to 6, since it’s nearly impossible to live a monk’s lifestyle while dealing with an influx of 3,000 to 4,000 visitors a day.

 There’s no escaping it–the secret’s out.
 And interest in the area has been growing exponentially since UNESCO declared the rocks a World Heritage Site in 1988.